EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Introduction

-Moreover, the challenge of data scarcity is further compounded in the multimodal domain.
+The multimodal domain presents additional challenges.
 A comprehensive understanding of material microstructures requires correlating visual patterns with precise scientific interpretations—yet existing datasets fall short.
-For instance, MMSci \cite{li2024mmsci} has harvested vast volumes of EMs and associated text from scientific literature, but its figures are post‑processed for publication and its captions are often noisy and incomplete.
-In contrast, MicroVQA \cite{burgess2025microvqa} and MicroBench \cite{lozano2024micro} include electron microscopy modalities but are tailored exclusively to biological and medical applications, leaving a gap for materials-oriented multimodal datasets.
+For instance, MMSci~\cite{li2024mmsci} has harvested vast volumes of micrographs and associated text from scientific literature, but its figures are post‑processed for publication and its captions are often noisy and incomplete.
+Datasets such as MicroVQA~\cite{burgess2025microvqa} and MicroBench~\cite{lozano2024micro} include electron microscopy modalities but focus on biological and medical domains, leaving a gap for materials-oriented multimodal resources.